LEARNAcademy/syllabus/capstone/project-details.md

 ### Developer Roles (3 Person Team)
 Everyone on the team is a developer on the project.
 To help divide responsibilities each member of the team will take ownership over one of the following areas.

 **Product and Project Manager** - Takes ownership on the big-picture vision of the product.
-Ensures the product mets all requirements.
+Ensures the product meets all requirements.
 Takes ownership on internal team communication.
 Oversees the project management board.
 - Must have strong management skills to provide support to the team and keep team unblocked.
 - Manages the conversation around large changes to the app.
 - Ensures the README contains appropriate information.